Whirlpool windmill produces power without blades

 His company, Vortex Bladeless, is a rare bright spot in a Spanish renewable energy industry badly damaged by loss of investor faith after Spain rowed back on subsidy promises at the height of the eurozone debt crisis.

-After the company invested around 1 million euros (1 million pounds) in public and private start-up funds, it is close to receiving an injection of $5 million from a U.S. investment fund, said Raul Martin, Yanez's university colleague and partner in Vortex Bladeless.
+After the company invested around 1 million euros ($1.1 million) in public and private start-up funds, it is close to receiving an injection of $5 million from a U.S. investment fund, said Raul Martin, Yanez's university colleague and partner in Vortex Bladeless.

 "We hope to announce a deal with a U.S. investor with Asian roots fairly soon," he said, adding that a crowd-funding campaign to raise at least $50,000 was mainly aimed at increasing visibility of the project.